ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2026-03-01-avatar-relationship-models.md

 # permalink: /test/
 # redirect_from:
 # categories:
-toc: true  # (default for Table of Contents is true)
+toc: false  # (default for Table of Contents is true)
 ---

 Last night I watched Avatar 3: Fire and Ash.